kdahlquist/DahlquistLab/documents/protocols/Microarray-Data-Analysis-Workflow.md

 # Select columns A through G.  Now sort them by your MasterIndex in Column A in ascending order.
 # Copy column G and use Paste special > Paste values to paste it into the next column on the right of your ANOVA sheet.

 * '''''Upload the .xlsx file that you have just created to LionShare.'''''
-Send Dr. Dahlquist an e-mail with the link to the file (e-mail kdahlquist at lmu dot edu).
+Send Dr. Dahlquist an e-mail with the link to the file.

 ==== Sanity Check: Number of genes significantly changed ====